Salzburg (state): Economy

 The federal state's gross domestic product (GDP) was 29 billion € in 2018, accounting for 7.5% of the Austria's economic output.
 GDP per capita adjusted for purchasing power was 46,500 € or 154% of the EU27 average in the same year.
 Salzburg is the federal state with the highest GDP per capita in Austria before Vienna.

+Infrastructure

+The state is located in the area of the transport association Salzburger Verkehrsverbund (SVV).

 Architecture

 The Salzburg Cathedral was the first Baroque building in the German-speaking artistic world.
 Two other important buildings initiated by the Salzburg archbishops were Hohenwerfen Castle and Hohensalzburg Fortress.
 The first Archbishop of Salzburg was Arno of Salzburg (785–821), in whose honor the world-famous hiking circuit — the Arnoweg — is named.

 The predominant stylistic elements of Salzburg's architecture have their origins in the Baroque and the Rococo periods.

 Salzburg City's historic centre was named by UNESCO as a World Heritage Site.

 Language

 The official working language is Austrian German, and it can be heard especially in the cities and formal contexts.
 The vernacular language, typically spoken in informal settings and rural areas in Salzburg, is Bavarian.